 Although it’s easy to solely focus on the specific type of process or solvent a product uses, this doesn’t tell the whole story about your CBD.
 Extraction is only the beginning.
 While solvents are used in the extraction process, all that’s left in the end is refined CBD.
 More importantly, the quality of our final product is dependent on our stringent manufacturing practices and standards, as well as the significant investment in testing.

 At Grass & Co, we rigorously lab test all our products twice.
 Our laboratory is one of the only which offers an accredited method of testing.
 We are proud to be transparent about the full process and the results.
 We share the full data sheet on our website on the product pages of all of our CBD products.

-Many companies add additional ingredients to their CBD oil, whether it’s to improve its taste or enhance its restorative properties.
+Many companies add additional ingredients to their CBD Oil, whether it’s to improve its taste or enhance its restorative properties.
 At Grass & Co. we infuse our CBD oil with the best quality natural botanical extracts.
-For instance, our CALM range combines quality CBD Oil with a soothing blend of Evening Primrose, Ashwagandha, Chamomile and Marula, to relax the body and calm the mind.
-This is just one of our range of high-quality CBD hemp oils, blended with natural ingredients known for both their therapeutic qualities and great-tasting flavours.
-Are you interested in natural alternatives to help enhance your day-to-day life?
+For instance, our CALM range combines quality CBD Oil with a soothing blend of Evening Primrose, Ashwagandha, Chamomile and Marula, to help relax the body and calm the mind.
+This is just one of our range of high-quality CBD hemp oils, blended with complementary natural ingredients known for their great-tasting flavours.
+Are you interested in trying CBD to help enhance your day-to-day life?
 If so, we’d love for you to view our whole range of premium products.

 Grass & Co. and its materials are not intended to treat, diagnose, cure or prevent any disease.
 The information and products presented on this site are not intended for medical use nor do they make any medical claims.
 Always seek the advice of your healthcare provider for any questions you have regarding a medical condition, and before undertaking any diet, exercise or other health related programme.